 - Brick Joke: Early in the film, Ortiz chases after a squirrel, and in doing so, is pursued by the Rastafarian eyeballs.
 He appears at the very end, having survived, and finally catches the squirrel!

 - Ricky fails to complete an important operation, but it's okay, because he nabbed some tasty macaroons!
 Everyone's happy, save the Worm, who doesn't like them.
 Turns out those macaroons contained the antidote for the transformation.
-Everyone turns back to normal...except the Worm, who doesn't like them.
+Everyone turns back to normal...except the Worm, who didn't eat any.

-- The Cameo: Dick & Lisa briefly turn into Gumby and Pokey during their mutation sequence.
-Gumby-Lisa starts pulling his pud and flipping off Skuggs-Dick.
+- The Cameo: Ernie & Julie briefly turn into Gumby and Pokey during their mutation sequence.
+Gumby-Julie starts pulling his pud and flips off Skuggs.

 - Larry 'Bud' Melman inexplicably appears for a couple of random scenes at the freak show.